-Errors must be corrected within three years.
+Corrections must be made before 3 years have elapsed.
 For purposes of this time limit, the important factor is the calendar year or accounting period to which the tax relates that should have been filed and paid.
 The three-year period starts from the beginning of the calendar year that follows that year or accounting period.

 The calendar year as the tax period

-In May 2018, the taxpayer detects a slight error pertaining to November 2017.
+In May 2019, the taxpayer detects a mistake in the return submitted for the November 2018 period.
 Too much VAT at the 24-percent rate was reported, the excessive amount being €200.
-There is no need to prepare a correction specifically for November 2017; rather, you can make the necessary correction by the general due date in June 2018 when filing your tax return.
+There is no need to prepare a correction specifically for November 2018.
+The taxpayer can make the correction by adjusting the values of the VAT return to be submitted by the general due date of June 2019.